-The Fraser MacPherson Jazz Fund is dedicated to offering financial assistance and educational opportunities for jazz students in British Columbia.
-In addition to providing several yearly scholarships to BC’s most promising young jazz instrumentalists, the FMJF hosts public, free admission workshops by some of the world’s most renown jazz artists.
+The Fraser MacPherson Jazz Scholarship is dedicated to offering financial assistance and educational opportunities for jazz students in British Columbia.
+For more information, and to apply, visit vancouverjazzorchestra.ca

 History